aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

 # Tiny USB Office 2021: Enhanced for XP aka "Tiny Office"

-## Available in many pack sizes from 1.44mb (1480kb) floppy sized to "fits on a 1gb USB flash drive" or HDD/SSD install sized
+## Available in packs sized from 1.68mb (1680kb) floppy sized to "fits on a 1gb USB flash drive" or HDD/SSD install sized

 # Two FOSS/Freeware Games packs, one small of 41 games (77mb) and one large (795mb), of many, are also attached as separate downloads